 There are so many kinds of front and back lawns all around New Zealand, including lawns in sun or shade and areas that are a playground for pets and kids.
-People also have their own preferences for the type of lawn they want, including soft and upright grasses to tough and running varieties.
+People also have their own preferences for the type of lawn they want, from soft, fine grasses to tough and mat-forming varieties.

-Grass grubs are the larvae of tan coloured shiny beetles that lay their eggs in the soil during spring and summer.
+Grass grubs are the larvae of bronze-coloured shiny native beetles that lay their eggs in the soil during spring and summer.
 They are creamy white grubs with a brown head and a darker bottom.

 When disturbed they curl into a C shape.
-They damage the lawn by eating the roots, just below the soil surface.
+They seriously damage lawn grass by eating the roots, just below the soil surface.

-Symptoms of grass grub damage are yellowing patches in the lawn with grass being able to be lifted like a carpet.
+Symptoms of grass grub damage are yellowing patches in the lawn, with whole sections of grass becoming possible to lift up, like a rug.
 The best time to start controlling grass grub is from mid-spring, which is when peak egg hatch begins and continues until early summer.

 Weeds like clover, dandelions, chickweed, onehunga, capeweed and thistles are opportunistic and will invade even the smallest bare spots in the lawn.
 If weeds are allowed to flower and set seed they can create future generations of weeds, so controlling them early not only helps to keep the lawn tidy but also reduces future weeding.